 Specifically, we used prior work on the development of real-time processing efficiency in children learning spoken language (Fernald et al., 2008) to consider only plausible values of the association strength, thus making our alternative hypotheses more precise.
 In addition, the common use of RT as a processing measure is based on the assumption that the timing of a child’s first shift reflects the speed of their lexical access.
 Yet, some children have a first shift that seems to be unassociated with lexical access: their first shift behavior appears random.
 We quantify this possibility for each participant explicitly (i.e., the probability that the participant is a “guesser”) and we create an analysis model where participants who were more likely to be guessers have less of an influence on the estimated relations between RT and age/vocabulary.
 Note that we use this approach only in the analysis of RT, since “guessing behavior” is integral to our measure of children’s mean accuracy in the VLP task, but not to our measure of mean RT.
+The Supplemental Material available online fully describes our model specifications, as well as two sensitivity analyses showing that our results are robust to different specifications of the prior distribution and to different cutoffs used for the analysis window.